software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

 > Starting from this week, you will be working with your team.
-That means that, you will be working on the exercises together.
-You also need to work on the exercises outside the weekly sessions.
+That means that, you will be working on all the Sprint requirements together.
+Be prepared to work on the requirements outside the weekly sessions as well.
 If you don't know your team members, you can find their names on [Moodle]({{site.moodle_link}}).

-## Sprint assesment

 This Sprint doesn't have a Moodle submission.
-It is enough that everything mentioned in the exercises is pushed to the project's GitHub repository before the Sprint deadline on {{site.sprint_1_deadline}}, so we will be working on the exercises for the next two weeks.
+It is enough that you have pushed your work to the project's GitHub repository before the Sprint deadline on {{site.sprint_1_deadline}}, so we will be working on the Sprint requirements for the next two weeks.
+The Sprint ends with the Sprint Review event in which the team will share their progress with the Product Owner.

-The Sprint assesment is done based on the exercises 1-26.
-The team can earn up to 15 points from this Sprint.
-The assesment is done at the end of the Sprint during the Sprint Review event.

 ## Sprint Planning